-As part of the University of Otago Medical School, established in 1875, we enjoy the proud legacy of New Zealand's first medical school.
-We work closely with the School of Biomedical Sciecnes and the other sections of the Otago Medical School: the University of Otago, Christchurch; and the University of Otago, Wellington.
+As part of the University of Otago Medical School, established in 1875, we enjoy the proud legacy of New Zealand’s first medical school.
+We work closely with the School of Biomedical Sciences; University of Otago, Christchurch; and University of Otago, Wellington.

-We teach into all levels of the MB ChB from Health Sciences First Year through to sixth year medicine (trainee intern year).
+We teach into all levels of the Bachelor of Medicine and Bachelor of Surgery (MB ChB) medical degree – from Health Sciences First Year (HSFY) through to sixth-year medicine (trainee intern year).
 Our staff also contribute into the other health professional programmes taught at Otago.
 We teach an undergraduate qualification in Medical Laboratory Science, as well as a wide range of postgraduate qualifications across our departmental specialties.

 We have areas of research excellent across the disciplines of bio-clinical, clinical, public and international health, and are active contributors to regional, national, and international clinical, public health, and research networks.

 We work in partnership with the major healthcare providers who deliver health services to a population dispersed across a large geographic region.